Suhaib-Tvp/Handwritten-Digit-Classification/README.md

 - This is a basic model.
 For better performance, consider using **CNNs (Convolutional Neural Networks)**.
 - Logistic Regression may not perform well if images are noisy, low-contrast, or poorly written.

-## Author

-This project was developed as part of a formative assessment.
-All code and descriptions are written originally by the student, assisted by understanding concepts through experimentation and research.